0x1eef/trip.rb/README.md

 The root Fiber can then resume the tracer, and repeat this process until the new Fiber exits.
-While the new Fiber is paused, the root Fiber can examine event information.
-And evaluate code in the
+While the new Fiber is paused, the root Fiber can examine event information and evaluate code in the
 [Binding (context)](https://rubydoc.info/stdlib/core/Binding)
 of where an event occurred.
 The following example hopes to paint a clearer picture of what that means in practice: